meeday/readmeGenerator/GeneratedREADME.md

   ![Tweeting](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)

   ## __Description__
-  Node application that takes in a user input and generates a readme file based on those user inputs. markdown file is then saved to your current working directory.
-The application also utilises the github api.
+  Node application that generates a readme file based on users inputs and writes thos inputs to a markdown file.
+Utilises axios to access the github api

   ## __Table of Contents__
   * [Installation](#installation)